 Becker also invented what is known as kinetic jewelry: jewelry with moving parts.
 By 1999, Berger, now a master goldsmith, established his own company, Michael Berger Goldsmith, in Düsseldorf.

-Highly influenced by his mentor, Berger actively explored creating wearable kinetic forms.
+Highly influenced by his mentor, Berger actively explores creating wearable kinetic forms.
 Implementing stainless steel, and 18-karat white and yellow gold, Berger specializes in sculptural, modern ring designs with clean, sleek lines.

 The hidden surprise lies within the structure of imperceptible bearings located at the top section of the rings.
 When the wearer moves his or her hand, the bearings engage causing the top section to move.
 "There is certainly a playfulness involved in designing kinetic jewelry," he says.

 Berger also designs "static" rings without moving parts incorporating beautiful gemstones like citrine, peridot, tourmaline, pearls, and diamonds.
 Both his static and kinetic creations are designed to stand upright on a flat surface.